-Exhibit 4-20: NAC Sync Protocol Screen
+Exhibit 4-19: NAC Sync Protocol Screen

-- Row C This field allows you to set the SYNC protocol assignment for both notification appliance circuits #1 & #2 (P8 & P9).
-Use +/- keys to toggle through the allowable Sync protocols (Gentex or System Sensor). - Row D This field allows you to configure the panel to silence (turn off) the strobes connected to the panel and voice amplifier NAC circuits when the panel is silenced.
-Use the ◀▶ arrow keys to move cursor under the field; then use the +/- keys to toggle the field between NO and YES. - 'NO' Silencing the panel will turn off the audible portion of the NACs while leaving the visible portion active.
+- Row C This field allows you to set the SYNC protocol assignment for both of the panel's notification appliance circuits #1 & #2 (P8 & P9).
+Use +/- keys to toggle through the allowable Sync protocols (Gentex or System Sensor). - Row D This field allows you to set the Silence protocol for both of the panel's notification appliance circuits #1 & #2 (P8 & P9).
+Use the ◄► arrow keys to move cursor under the field; then use the +/-keys to toggle the field between "NO" and "YES". - 'NO' Silencing the panel will turn off the audible portion of the NACs while leaving the visible portion active.
 This setting applies to panel NACs only and does not affect amplifier NACs or control modules used for NAC operation. - 'YES' Silencing the panel will turn off both the audible and visible portion of the NACs.
 This applies to the panel NACs only and does not affect amplifier NACs or control modules used for NAC operation.

-Note: Amplifiers can be individually configured to silence its notification appliance circuit in response to silencing of the main panel.
+()Note: Amplifiers can be individually configured to silence its notification appliance circuit in response to silencing of the main panel.